YannCebron/YannCebron.github.io/index.md

 Welcome to my little spot on the internet where I try to collect a few links and bits of what I do.

+_Dear recruiters, Thanks for stopping by, nothing to see here for you.
+Thanks._

 ## Organizations
 * [JavaForumNord](http://javaforumnord.de)
 * [Java User Group Hannover](http://www.jug-h.de)